 Pennsylvania Station Throughout The Years

-While the LIRR had launched rail service to Penn Station on September 8th the terminal officially opened for all rail traffic on November 27, 1910.
+While the LIRR had launched rail service to Pennsylvania Station on September 8th the terminal officially opened for all rail traffic on November 27, 1910.
 The facility was a marvel that awestruck the public.
 The New York Times described it as "...the largest and handsomest in the world."
 The station had required four years to complete comprising 27,000 tons of steel, 500,000 cubic feet of granite, 83,000 square feet of sky lights, and 17 million bricks.
 The terminal and its accompanying tunnels had cost more than $114 million (nearly $3 billion today).
 While Cassatt never had the chance to see his legacy finished he accomplished his goal of providing a gift to the people of New York and monument to the PRR.
-Following its opening Penn Station witnessed 18 million travelers annually, a number that jumped to over 100 million by World War II, the busiest time in its history.
+Following its opening Pennsylvania Station witnessed 18 million travelers annually, a number that jumped to over 100 million by World War II, the busiest time in its history.